DevOpsBootcamp/website/source/databases.rst

 .. ifnotslides::

-    Databases are appealing, but if you're application may not need them.
+    Databases have many appealing features, but your application may not need them.
+In some situations databases can be overkill or introduce attack vectors into your application if you don't configure and manage them correctly.

-    If you rarely read and write data to disk there are other options:
+    There are ways to store data without databases:
-        - Storing data in files.
+    - Store data in files.
-        - Storing data in memory.
+    - Store data in memory.
-        - Storing data with a remote service.
+    - Store data with a remote service.

 Types of Databases